AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

    ![image](assets/basic-templates/basic-templates-3.jpg)
 2. Some layers types and layer effects are not supported by Dynamic Media Classic or the Image Server and need to be rasterized prior to upload.
 Otherwise the effects might be ignored, or the layers discarded.
 Rasterizing a layer means converting if from being editable to being non-editable.
 To rasterize layer effects or text layers, create an empty layer, select both and merge using **Layers > Merge Layers** or CTRL + E/CMD + E.

    - Dynamic Media Classic cannot group or link layers.
-All layers in a group or linked set will be converted to separate layers that are no longer grouped/linked.
+All layers in a group or linked set are converted to separate layers that are no longer grouped/linked.
-   - Layer masks will be converted to transparency on upload.
+   - Layer masks are converted to transparency on upload.
-   - Adjustment layers are not supported and will be discarded.
+   - Adjustment layers are not supported and are discarded.
-   - Fill layers, such as Solid Color layers, will be rasterized.
+   - Fill layers, such as Solid Color layers, are rasterized.
-   - Smart Object layers and vector layers will be rasterized into normal images on upload and Smart Filters will be applied and rasterized.
+   - Smart Object layers and vector layers are rasterized into normal images on upload and Smart Filters are applied and rasterized.
    - Text layers will also be rasterized unless you use the Extract Text option—see below for more information.
-   - Most layer effects will be ignored and only a few blend modes are supported.
+   - Most layer effects are ignored and only a few blend modes are supported.
 If in doubt, add simple effects in Dynamic Media Classic (such as inner or drop shadows, inner or outer glows), or use a blank layer to merge and rasterize the effect in Photoshop.

 ### Working with Fonts